Corporate Account Takeover

 How to Prevent Corporate Account Takeover

-Below is a link to a fraud advisory for businesses released by IC3 that explains the “Protect, Detect, and Respond” framework recommended by a number of security firms and government agencies.
-It goes into detail on ways you can prevent CATO, and how to respond if it takes place.
+Below is a link to IC3’s website with great resources for CATO education.
+The “Protect, Detect, and Respond” framework is recommended by a number of security firms and government agencies.
+The IC3 site goes into detail on ways you can prevent CATO, and how to respond if it takes place.

 There is no single step a business can take to prevent Corporate Account Takeover.
 Prevention takes layered security along with widespread education about this type of attack.
 Here are some practices that can help keep you from being a victim of CATO: